 Credit Available - See CEs/Contact Hours tab below.

-Hybrid: Recorded video online activity with online based reading activity.
+Hybrid: Recorded video-based online activity and reading-based online activity.

 Whether you work in addictions or mental health, it is essential that practitioners understand how to create integrated approaches for addiction treatment and trauma treatment.
 Co-morbidity research has consistently shown high concordance rates between Post Traumatic Stress Disorder and Substance Use Disorders in community and clinical samples.
 Up to 95% of those seeking/attending Substance Use Disorder treatment have trauma exposure.
 Childhood physical, psychological, and sexual abuse are often a pathway to Substance Use Disorders.
 Research shows that substances are used to reduce the painful emotions associated with trauma.
 Treating one problem without treating the other can result in a vicious cycle of continued substance abuse, continued high risk behaviors, and difficulty alleviating PTSD symptoms.